“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 If you don’t have the choice and you need to stay in your soul-crushing company, work toward having the choice.
 Meanwhile, accept that your company is sick, and try to create mental barriers to be as less involved as possible.
 Don’t think you’re responsible: you’re not.

 Now, here’s an idea I learned the hard way: people don’t like to change.
 If you think you can improve your company by changing its way of working, or by changing the way some of your managers are behaving, you’re likely to fail.
+It doesn’t mean that you shouldn’t try, but be aware of the difficulty.

 The Imposter Syndrome in the Software industry